 Skip to main content

-• Purpose: Add pigment to create fuller brows
+• Purpose: Add pigment, create fuller brows

 • Type: Semi-permanent cosmetic makeup